 The Greek economy

-The Greek economy has been contracting since 2011, and this has, predictably, been worst for those who are least able to afford any of the cushioning that can soften the effects of any recession anywhere.
+The Greek economy had a shock in 2011, and this has, predictably, been worst for those who are least able to afford any of the cushioning that can soften the effects of any recession anywhere.
 (Witness the U.S. in 2008.)
 The Greek unemployment rate peaked at 28% in 2013, and has modestly improved since then—but is still around 18% as of 2019.
 They still have a ways to go, but their trend lines are going in the right direction.

-One element of Greece’s economy the importance of which is agreed on by the likes of the governments of Greece and of Germany, as well as the IMF and the European Central Bank, is that tourism reliably constitutes 7% of Greece’s economy.
+One element of Greece’s economy the importance of which is agreed on by the likes of the governments of Greece and of Germany, as well as the IMF and the European Central Bank, is that tourism reliably constitutes 15% of Greece’s economy.
 And no party to the on-going economic negotiations wants to jeopardize that.
 In fact, tourism has been growing so much since 2015 that our travel agents have had difficulty finding hotels and charter buses to reserve for their study tours from U.S. universities.

-Since 2011, I have led four study tours to Greece (2012, 2014, 2015, 2016), and each time we have been warmly welcomed—if anything, even more warmly as their economic doldrums have dragged on.
+Since 2011, I have led seven study tours to Greece (2012, 2014, 2015, 2016, 2017, 2018, 2019), and each time we have been warmly welcomed—if anything, even more warmly as their economic doldrums have dragged on.
 The Greeks are fond of Americans—and not just because of our money.
 They like our friendliness and lack of pretension.
-Plus, many of them have at least one family member who lives in the States.
+Plus, many of them have at least one family member who lives or has lived in the States.